Two Keynotes,

 This talk is perfect for:

-• High-school & college students ready to step into the next chapter of their lives.
+• Students, high-school & college, who are ready to make the best possible play as they step into the next chapter of their lives.

 Stack the Deck: